kaltura/playkit-js/api-extractor/report/playkit-js.api.md

 import { ILogHandler } from 'js-logger';
 import { ILogLevel } from 'js-logger';

-// Warning: (ae-forgotten-export) The symbol "PKAbrModes" needs to be exported by the entry point playkit.d.ts
-//
 // @public (undocumented)
 export const AbrMode: PKAbrModes;

-// Warning: (ae-forgotten-export) The symbol "PKAdBreakTypes" needs to be exported by the entry point playkit.d.ts
-//
 // @public (undocumented)
 export const AdBreakType: PKAdBreakTypes;

-// Warning: (ae-forgotten-export) The symbol "PKEventTypes" needs to be exported by the entry point playkit.d.ts
-//
 // @public (undocumented)
 export const AdEventType: PKEventTypes;